 Frequently Asked Questions

-- Am I only allowed to apply to the Universities included in the online application for my course?
+- Can I only apply to the partner universities available for my degree?

 - What is the study plan and what is it for?